A continuous version of multiple zeta functions and multiple zeta values: Analytic continuation of continuous multiple zeta functions

 \section{Analytic continuation of continuous multiple zeta functions}

 In this section we show that the continuous multiple zeta functions are convergent under some natural conditions.
-Furthermore, they can be analytically continued to meromorphic functions with only simple poles at some special hyperplanes.
+Furthermore, they can be analytically continued to meromorphic functions with only simple poles at some special hyperplanes. \begin{prop} For $r\geq 1$, the continuous multiple zeta function